Jamie O'Neill (snooker player)

-Jamie O'Neill (born 19 August 1986) is an English professional snooker player who lives in Wellingborough.
+Jamie O'Neill (born 19 August 1986) is an English former professional snooker player who lives in Wellingborough.

 Career

 O'Neill began his professional career by playing Challenge Tour in 2003, at the time the second-level professional tour.
 He qualified for the 2007/2008 Main Tour by finishing 6th in the International Open Series Order of Merit.
 He won the sixth of eight events, beating Ashley Wright 6–2 in the final at Prestatyn.
 O'Neill has also won two significant amateur titles, the 2003 European Under-19 Championship and the 2006 English Open Championship.
 O'Neill reclaimed his place on the professional Main Tour by finishing sixth on the PIOS rankings.

-In May 2019, O'Neill came through Q-School - Event 1 by winning five matches to earn a two-year card on the World Snooker Tour for the 2019/2020 and 2020–21 seasons.
+In May 2019, O'Neill came through the first event of the 2019 Q School by winning five matches, to earn a two-year card on the World Snooker Tour for the 2019/2020 and 2020–21 seasons.

 Playing style

 He practices at Barratts in Northampton where he has his own Riley Aristocrat table.
 Professionals Kyren Wilson, Harvey Chandler and Peter Ebdon also practice at the club.